littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 -Minor tweak to fed start colony detection (1 guaranteed habitable no longer overlaps with 2 or more).
 -Randomly spawned Rogue Servitor federation mates had bugged pops that I could not fix (i.e., machine bio trophies) so I removed them...
 -Enlightened Liberalism not compatible with either Workers' Councils or Institutionalized Collectivism.
+-Updated compat version number to 2.8 (Butler) - could not verify any reports of incompatibility.

 v1.6.6 (07-20-20) Minor New Content and Feature Improvements -This update ports over some smaller improvements and pieces of new content from the future version 1.7, because other content in that version is extensive and requires a great deal of testing.
 I don't want to wait on releasing this much less intensive stuff.